wltrimbl/cmsc13600-course-materials/docs/HW-0-Git.md

  $ git push --set-upstream origin hw_0
 ```
 8. After pushing your changes visit the repository in github.
 For example, mine is [https://github.com/CMSC-13600-Data-Engineering/project-sjyk] Replace sjyk with your github username.
 Click on "pull requests". [https://github.com/CMSC-13600-Data-Engineering/project-sjyk/pulls].
 Create a new pull request that compares your "week_i" branch to main.

 9. Once you create a pull request you can link to it through a URL, e.g., [https://github.com/CMSC-13600-Data-Engineering/project-sjyk/pulls/2] Pull requests are what we grade, add any helpful text that might help us grade your submission.
 There will be a link on canvas to submit your pull request.

-10. EVERY project partner must submit on Canvas even if you are working from the same repository.
+10. EVERY project partner must submit on gradescope even if you are working from the same repository.

 11. Before you start the next week's assignment, you need to merge in the pull request you submitted.